Lakes Near Tyler Texas

-The dam was constructed in 1894 across Indian Creek to form Bellwood Lake, and the lake served as a source of water for Tyler.
+The dam was constructed across Indian Creek to form Bellwood Lake, and the lake served as a source of water for Tyler.

 The crest of the spillway is 426 feet above sea level, and the lake has a capacity of 1,391 acre-feet.

-Nearby Lake Bellwood is Lake Greenbriar which covers an area of about 200 acres, and to the north the smaller Lake Park and Lake Hideaway near Lindale.
+Nearby Bellwood Lake is Greenbriar Lake, and to the north the smaller Lake Park and Lake Hideaway near Lindale.

 At 27,264 acres and 315 miles of shoreline, Lake Fork was designed to be a premier bass fishing lake and currently holds records for 34 out of the Top 50 largemouth bass caught in Texas.
 This popular lake located on the Sabine River in Hopkins, Rains and Wood Counties, 5 miles northwest of Quitman, and north of Mineola.
 It was impounded in 1980, and today reaches a depth of 70 feet.

 Largemouth bass is the most popular sportfish in this reservoir.
 A combination of restrictive harvest regulations, stocking of Florida strain largemouth, and abundant habitat has contributed to Lake Fork's development as one of the country's premier trophy bass lakes.